 Sharing Hoax News

 Sometimes, you don’t have to be purposefully misleading in order to lose your followers’ trust.
-The recent Facebook hoax a few months ago proved that, once again.
+Every few months a recurring Facebook hoax proves that, once again.
 If you are the one in control of a business’s social media postings, it’s crucial to fact check anything before you share it.
 Without doing your research, you risk breaking trust with your customers and the public.
 If you post this hoax, who is going to believe you when your next post is saying that your company only uses organic materials or your profits are up 100% this quarter?

 Heavily Political or Religious Opinions